jamesremuscat/ewd-network-bridge/README.md

   - If you're running recent Ubuntu/Debian with recent-ish hardware you're probably fine
 - Git, Docker and `docker-compose` installed
+- The EW-D receivers need to have been paired with an **Android** device before use (see limitations below)

 ## Finding EW-D devices